-When you answer these questions, then you begin to paint a picture of the demographic that suits the profile of the audience you want to sell your services to.
+When you answer these questions, then you begin to paint a picture of the demographic that suits the profile of the audience you want to sell your services.
 This is not to say that there are limitations – that’s the beauty of affiliation.
-For instance, if you’re advertising real estate and then referring clients to agencies you have a much broader audience – like we’ve already established in a previous article, somewhere someone is always looking to buy or rent a house.
+For instance, if you’re advertising real estate and then referring clients to agencies, you have a much broader audience – as we’ve already established in a previous article, somewhere someone is always looking to buy or rent a house.

 Where can I find my audience?

-This is a very vague question, and any answer would be equally as vague.
-Where you can find your audience depends on many things like what your product is, what strategies are competitors of the industry using and your resources.
+This is a very vague question, and any answer would be equally ambiguous.
+Where you can find your audience depends on many things like what your product is, what strategies are competitors of the industry using, and your resources.
 No one says you can’t reinvent the wheel, but especially if you’re just getting started, it’s best to stick to a wheel that’s already been tested.
-Once you’re comfortable with your product, your audience and your approach you can experiment without worrying.
+Once you’re comfortable with your product, your audience, and your approach, you can experiment without worrying.

 Now I know this may sound a little creepy, but any data on your audience will only help you optimize your approach.